-I met and married Mark, my husband of 25 years through our common participation in The Community of God’s Delight, a private association of the faithful in our diocese.
-Our son, John is 22 years old.
+I met and married Mark, my husband of 26 years through our common participation in The Christian Community of God’s Delight, a private association of the faithful in our diocese.
+Our son, John is 24 years old.

 Some things you may not know about me:

 In my twenties, I was a member of NET, the National Evangelization Teams.
-We are blessed at St. Joseph to have NET at our parish this year.
-It was a faith growing time for me.
+We were blessed at St. Joseph to have NET at our parish last year.
+My time as a "NETer" was a time of growth in faith.

-I also helped Youth 2000 get off the ground here in the states.
 Youth 2000 is movement to lead young people into an encounter with Jesus Christ in the Eucharist.
-I was blessed to lead the music ministry for Youth 2000 for a few years including the awesome experience of providing music for Mass and adoration at a Church in Denver, Colorado during World Youth Day in 1994.
+I was blessed to lead the music ministry for Youth 2000 for a few years including the awesome experience of participating in music ministry for an English Mass and adoration at a Church in Denver, Colorado during World Youth Day in 1994.